spcourse/acquisition/minai/00 scraping/contents.md

     The Bank Dick,7.1,1940,72,https://www.imdb.com/title/tt0032234/
     Go West,6.8,1940,80,https://www.imdb.com/title/tt0032536/
     The Invisible Man Returns,6.5,1940,81,https://www.imdb.com/title/tt0032635/

+Make sure you double check your `end_year` is also included in the data!

 > Keep in mind that doing this with large ranges of years might take a while, so it might be wise to somehow indicate the year for which your program is currently retrieving data.
 This way you have an indication that your program is still running, and how long it will take.
 Starting with a smaller range to test everything is probably wise!